ghodsizadeh/GITHUB_SANCTION_WARNING_HIDER/README.md

 # hide_git_sanction
-To hide git warning which reminds what did to us on all pages.
+To hide the warning which reminds what  github did to us on all pages.

 # Installation